jakewies/jakewiesler.com/content/blog/turn-your-hugo-website-into-a-theme.md

 ---
-title: "Turn Your Hugo Webite Into A Theme"
+title: "Turn Your Hugo Website Into A Theme"
 date: 2020-06-10T00:00:00-05:00
 slug: ""
 description: "Many moons ago I built my personal site using Hugo, a static site generator written in Go.
 I've had many people inquire about the design of my site since then.
 Some have even asked for permission to use it.
 Because of this, I've decided to turn the entire website into one Hugo theme that can be used easily.
 Here's how I did it."